medavox/distribackup/docs/message binary spec.md

 4. revision number  | Long
 5. checksum         | SHA1

-<a name="ArchiveStatus" />Archive Status
+<a name="ArchiveInfo" />Archive Status
 -----------

+A "joint type": this structure represent two Communicables: Archive Status and Update Announcement.

+The information within is used differently depending on the label.
+Only the Publisher can send an Update Announcement.
-A reply to file tree status req.
+As an Archive Status, it's a reply to file tree status req.
-Gives the known status of the global archive, not the requested peer's local mirror.
+It gives the known status of the global archive, not the requested peer's local mirror.

 Element             | Type
 --------------------|--------
 0. (ID Byte)        | a byte
-0. (Length)         | Integer
+1. (Length)         | Integer
 2. Global RevNum    | Long
 3. Files            | List:FileInfo